-The Library's rich visual collections feature a wide variety of fine prints, photographs and other materials related to Halloween and Day of the Dead traditions and celebrations.
-Use the Library's search to view a wide variety of visual materials celebrating these traditions.
+The Library's rich visual collections feature a wide variety of photographs, art prints, and other materials related to Halloween and Day of the Dead.
+Use the Library's search to view thousands of prints and photographs celebrating these traditions.
 Such material is housed in several Library divisions, including the Prints and Photographs Division and the American Folklife Center.

 The Edward Gorey Collection, comprising 802 items (467 books, 89 periodicals, 92 posters and theater-related materials, 147 items of ephemera, 7 works of art, and 25 reference documents) collected by Gorey expert Glen Emil, is now housed in the Library's Rare Book and Special Collections Division.